madris112/SoleFactory/README.md

 ... and many more frameworks!

 ## Run on your local machine️👨‍💻
 🔴**NOTE**: The project is developed and tested on *Ubuntu* and we recommend the same.
-Few areas of code might break on other operating systems.
+Few areas of code may vary on other operating systems.

 ### Step 1
 Clone this git repository using